cloudfoundry-community/spring-boot-cf-service-broker/README.md

-spring-boot-starter-cf-service-broker
+spring-boot-cf-service-broker
 ===========================

 Spring boot project for creating Cloud Foundry Service brokers.

 # Overview

-The goal is to provide a spring-boot-starter project (http://projects.spring.io/spring-boot/) to quickly implement new Service Brokers in CloudFoundry.
+The goal is to provide a spring-boot project (http://projects.spring.io/spring-boot/) to quickly implement new Service Brokers in CloudFoundry.

 ## Compatibility